chinagreenelvis/NiceHash-Monitor/README.md

 # NiceHash-Monitor
-Automaton for miners using gaming or workstation rigs.

-...

-This [AutoHotKey](https://www.autohotkey.com/) script will automate the [NiceHash Miner](https://www.nicehash.com) and switch between [AfterBurner profiles](https://www.msi.com/Landing/afterburner/graphics-cards) for users who wish to game or use other GPU-intensive software on the same rig.
-It will automatically detect programs listed in the INI file, or programs launched from directories listed in the INI file, and start/stop the mining/overclocking process.
+This [AutoHotKey](https://www.autohotkey.com/) script will automate the [NiceHash Miner](https://www.nicehash.com) and switch between [AfterBurner profiles](https://www.msi.com/Landing/afterburner/graphics-cards) for users who wish to game or use other GPU-intensive software on the same rig by monitoring competing processes.
+It works with both NiceHash Miner and NiceHash QuickMiner (fully installed clients only).

-Works with Miner or QuickMiner desktop clients.
 Results are best when the apps are set to run in the system tray.
-Program install locations can be configured in the INI.
+Miner installation locations can be configured in the INI.

-The AfterBurner profile switching can be enabled or disabled in the INI file.
 The INI file will be created on startup and can be accessed by right-clicking on the system tray icon.
-By default, Profile 1 is set for non-mining and Profile 2 is set for mining.

-To add programs to the monitoring list, put them under [Programs] in the INI:
+To add processes to the monitoring list, put them under [Programs] in the INI:
 ```
 [Programs]
 Program1.exe